-In collaboration with the College, the consultants identified three benchmark institutions that would be used for comparison of each site.
+The consultants identified three benchmark institutions that would be used for comparison of each site.
 The three benchmark institutions were selected based upon similarity of size and general characteristics.
 GC was compared with Cypress College, Moorpark College, and Bakersfield College, and benchmarking with these sites used current staffing levels in areas across the college.
-During the analysis, the consultants also considered the impact on historical staffing levels of GCCCD's two incentive offers for early retirement.
-The study was intended to help identify where GC compares in various areas with staffing levels of other similarly sized colleges within multi-college districts in California.
+An attempt to obtain comparison data that reflects a historical staffing level (prior to GCCCD's two early retirement incentives offered) was made.
+The analysis was intended to help identify where GC compares in various areas with staffing levels of other similarly sized colleges within multi-college districts in California.